 - 3 cup sweet potato - approx. 2 small sweet potatoes

 - ½ cup coconut sugar

-- 3 Tbsp coconut cream - this is the cream at the top of a can of full fat coconut milk
+- 3 tablespoon coconut cream - this is the cream at the top of a can of full fat coconut milk

-- 2 Tbsp butter - melted (sub. vegan butter or coconut oil)
+- 2 tablespoon butter - melted (sub. vegan butter or coconut oil)